fabian-jr/Analysis-of-Recipes/README.md

 <iframe
 src = "keys/cleaned_interact_table.html"
 width = "900"
-height = "700"
+height = "500"
 frameborder = "0"
 ></iframe>This displays the first few rows, containing the recipe ID, the rating given, and other identifying details.
-Here is the cleaned recipes DataFrame:
+Here is the cleaned recipes DataFrame.
+The reasoning for the presence of the 'not_needed' values is for formatting convenience; the actual content does not pertain to our investigation question at the moment so we can neglect it at the moment:
 <iframe
 src = "keys/recipes.html"
 width = "900"